waigo/waigo/README.md

 };
 ```

-Each item in the `sanitizers` array refers to the name of a module file under the `support/forms/sanitizers/` path.
-So for the above form specification Waigo will expect the following path to exist:
+Each item in the `sanitizers` array refers to the name of a module file under
+the `support/forms/sanitizers/` path.
+So for the above form specification Waigo
+will expect the following path to exist:

 * `support/forms/sanitizers/trim`

-A sanitizer module exports a single function which should return a generator function (this performs the actual sanitization).
-For example, Waigo's built-in `trim` sanitizer looks like this:
+A sanitizer module should export a single function which returns a generator
+function (this performs the actual sanitization).
+For example, Waigo's built-in
+`trim` sanitizer looks like this:

 ```javascript
 var validatorSanitizer = require('validator');